avnlp/rag-model-training/README.md

 # RAG Model Training

 This repository provides training code for various advanced Retrieval-Augmented Generation (RAG) techniques.
-The repository focuses on training models for four main approaches:
+The repository focuses on training models for the following approaches:

 - **Adaptive-RAG**, which trains a classifier to predict query complexity and optimize retrieval strategies.
 - **Corrective RAG**, which trains models to evaluate and score document relevance.
 - **RQ-RAG**, which trains models for query refinement through rewriting, decomposition, and disambiguation.
 - **Self-RAG**, which trains models for self-reflection on retrieval decisions and generation quality.
+- **Agentic RAG**, which trains models for autonomous missing-info detection, query rewriting, and validated tool-call generation using LLM-as-a-Judge rewards.
+- **ReZero Agentic RAG**, which trains models for search retrying and query refinement.
+A composite LLM-as-a-Judge reward function was used for enforcing response structure.

 ## Adaptive-RAG (Learning to Adapt Retrieval-Augmented Large Language Models through Question Complexity)